nevinjojo/Nevs-Programming-Tutorials/javascript.md

 ```

 ### Objects
-Creating objects in Javascript is as simple as creating structs in C (if you are familiar with it).
+Creating objects in JavaScript is as simple as creating structs in C (if you are familiar with it).
 You can declare and/or initialise variables and functions within the objects.
 ```
 var newObj = {};  // empty object